Asset Entities Inc (ASST) Shares Soar Above 1-Year High - News Heater

-The stock price of Asset Entities Inc (NASDAQ: ASST) has jumped by 12.63 compared to previous close of 0.33.
-Despite this, the company has seen a gain of 6.11% in its stock price over the last five trading days.
+The stock of Asset Entities Inc (NASDAQ: ASST) has increased by 60.51 when compared to last closing price of 0.33.
+Despite this, the company has experienced a 65.34% gain in its stock price over the last five trading sessions.
 Benzinga reported 2023-04-05 that The most oversold stocks in the communication services sector presents an opportunity to buy into undervalued companies.

 Is It Worth Investing in Asset Entities Inc (NASDAQ: ASST) Right Now?